 As you noticed throughout each section we referred you to websites with better information than what we provided here because as we explained we are not medical professionals.
 If you can think of any other foot problems that can arise while hiking please let us know down in the comments section below.
 We always love hearing your questions, comments, concerns, or suggestions since it makes this website a better place.

-As always, thanks so much for being here, may the trails be kind to you, and have a wonderful day!
+As always, thanks so much for being here, and Happy Trails!